enkidevs/curriculum/sql/ddl/create/sql-practice-define-relationships-4.md

 ## Exercise

 Create a foreign key reference to relate the `users` table to itself.
 Ensure that the `manager` column only contains references to the `id` field within `users`.
-When you are finished, run this query and check that it *fails*:
-`UPDATE users SET manager = 46`